 According to Steve McConnell’s book, Code Complete (known as the developer’s encyclopedia), there are on average about 15 to 50 defects per 1000 lines of delivered code; which is a lot!
 Fixing defects or Debugging is a time-consuming and mind-numbing task.
 The number of bugs can get higher to almost hundreds and thousands in complex enterprise-level applications.
 And however draining it may be, coders still have to spend a massive amount of time debugging as bugs are a common security issue; thus cannot be ignored which makes debugging a priority task.

-However, with no-code development, the number of bugs decreases to a significant level.
+However, with no-code solution development, the number of bugs decreases to a significant level.
 There is absolutely no code to be written.
-Application building is done by simple visual tools already tried and tested.
+Simple visual tools do application building already tried and tested.
 These visual tools can be easily dragged and dropped to build apps just like you would build your favorite projects using Lego blocks.

 There can still be some bugs, but these are related to how the business users build the applications using visual tools.
 The number is significantly low, making the application almost bug-free.
 The developers can instead spend the time using their technical bent of mind and use advanced features on no-code platforms to help business users build complex business applications which may be otherwise challenging for business users.